Azure-Samples/azure-search-multiple-regions/README.md

 ## Run the sample

-In Azure Cognitive Search, indexing is achieved through push APIs that upload JSON documents into search, or through pull APIs that use indexers to retrieve and serialize documents from supported data sources.
+In Azure AI Search, indexing is achieved through push APIs that upload JSON documents into search, or through pull APIs that use indexers to retrieve and serialize documents from supported data sources.
 Both approaches are widely used.
 For this reason, business continuity is demonstrated for both approaches.
 The first option uses indexers to pull in data from Cosmos DB NoSQL.
 The second option pushes JSON documents from Cosmos DB into a search.

 You only need to run one version.
 Each one creates a Cosmos DB account and two search services.

 ### Option 1: Cosmos DB indexer synchronization

 Import data from Cosmos DB NoSQL automatically to multiple search services using [indexers](https://learn.microsoft.com/azure/search/search-howto-index-cosmosdb).
-This approach is based on having nearly identical data on two instances of Cognitive Search.
+This approach is based on having nearly identical data on two instances of AI Search.

 For synchronization, this sample uses scheduled [indexers to pull data into a search index](https://learn.microsoft.com/azure/search/search-what-is-data-import#pulling-data-into-an-index).
 On each search service, the indexers run at 5 minute intervals, and both data sources point to the same [Cosmos DB Account](https://learn.microsoft.com/azure/cosmos-db/resource-model) and database.
 A 5-minute interval is considered the minimum for indexer schedules.
 If you require more frequent synchronization, consider the Change Feed option.